jahuty/jahuty-php/README.md

 </body>
 ```

 If you don't set your API key before calling `Snippet::get()`, a `BadMethodCallException` will be thrown.
-If an error occurs with [Jahuty's API](https://www.jahuty.com/docs/api), a `NotOk` exception will be thrown:
+If [Jahuty's API](https://www.jahuty.com/docs/api) returns any status code other than `2xx`, a `NotOk` exception will be thrown:

 ```php
 use Jahuty\Jahuty\Snippet;